 - Access all your federal student aid records online, including any federal student loan information.

 The Federal Processor randomly selects approximately 35 percent of all applicants for the process called VERIFICATION every year.
-If you are selected for this process, you must submit all requested documentation to the Financial Aid Office at SFSC immediately.
+If you are selected for this process, you must immediately submit all requested documentation to the SFSC Financial Aid Office.
 This will allow for the processing of your file in time for the specified priority date requirements.

-Distribution of any excess financial aid funds (after tuition, fees, and books have been deducted) will be disbursed within 30 days after the drop and add period for each term.
-After initial distribution, all checks will be issued as they become available from the SFSC Business Office.
+Any excess financial aid funds (after tuition, fees, and books have been deducted) will be disbursed to you within 30 days after the “drop and add” period for each term.
+After the initial distribution, all checks will be issued as they become available from the SFSC Business Office.